Trump says US not 'migrant camp' amid family separation crisis - Journal du Cameroun

 The US leader has repeatedly stoked fears of migrant-driven crime to advance his anti-immigration agenda.

-On the home front, Trump has said he wants family separations to end, but has refused to take responsibility — instead blaming Democrats, the minority party in Congress, whom he accuses of blocking legislation on the broader issue of illegal immigration.
+On the home front, Trump has said he wants family separations to end, but has refused to take responsibility — instead blaming Democrats, the minority party in Congress, for blocking legislation on the broader issue of illegal immigration.

 “CHANGE THE LAWS!”
 Trump bellowed on Twitter.

-Official data shows about 2,000 children have been separated from their parents or guardians since early May, when the administration said it would arrest and charge all migrants illegally crossing the Mexican border, regardless of whether they were seeking asylum.
+New Department of Homeland Security data shows that 2,342 children have been separated from their parents or guardians since early May, when the administration said it would arrest and charge all migrants illegally crossing the Mexican border, regardless of whether they were seeking asylum.

 Since children cannot be sent to the facilities where their parents are held, they are separated from them.

-The United Nations has slammed the practice as unconscionable, with Secretary-General Antonio Guterres offering rare criticism of the United States as his office said “children must not be traumatized by being separated from their parents.”

-Rights group Amnesty International blasted the administration’s “spectacularly cruel” policy which has resulted in frightened children pried from their parent’s arms and taken to overflowing detention centers.
+The United Nations slammed the practice as unconscionable, while rights group Amnesty International blasted a “spectacularly cruel” policy which has resulted in frightened children pried from their parent’s arms and taken to overflowing detention centers.

 “This is nothing short of torture,” said Erika Guevara-Rosas, Amnesty’s Americas Director.